Warm Winter Clothes Your Family Will Love

 8. CragHoppers Clothes

 Skye Class at Skye Travels says, “My favorite is Craghoppers.
 They have a bunch of different options, but their quality is really high and designed for travel.
-Try their men’s quick-drying, sun-protective, water and bug-repellent and stain-resistant trousers and shirts.

 The Travling German Edwina Dendler says, “ I swear by my Musto MPX sailing jacket for any kind of cold travel.
 It’s not very thick, so I layer up underneath.
 But it’s 100% waterproof and windproof and has an awesome high fleece collar as well.”